Gillian Johnston

 An interview with a student of the MA in Philosophy and Literature

-In addition to the dissertation, the programme comprises six modules: three from the School of Philosophy and three from schools of literatures.
-(Information on each module can be found in the Graduate Handbook and on SIS web by searching the module code.)
-These must be chosen as follows:
+The programme comprises six modules: three from the School of Philosophy and three from schools of literatures.
+Information on each module can be found in the Graduate Handbook and on SIS web by searching the module code.
+These must be chosen as follows.

-(A) One core module in the Spring trimester, compulsory for all students on the programme:
+One core module, compulsory for all students on the programme, in the Spring trimester:

 *Limited places – students may only take one ENG module and must confirm with Assistant Professor Lisa Foran before registration